Aavesh-IIITUna/AAVESH-Website/README.md

 ## Overview

-This repository contains the source code and assets for the official website of AAVESH 2024, an annual event organized by IIIT-Allahabad.
+This repository contains the source code and assets for the official website of AAVESH 2024, an annual event organized by IIIT-Una.
 AAVESH is a vibrant and exciting gathering that features a variety of technical and cultural activities.
 Our website serves as the central hub for information, updates, and registration.

 ## Features